tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 ### URL Design and Mapping
 Let's start by considering the URL problem.
 One way we could handle this problem is to use the unique ID for each category within the URL.
 For example, we could create URLs like `/rango/category/1/` or `/rango/category/2/`, where the numbers correspond to the categories with unique IDs 1 and 2 respectively.
 However, it is not possible to infer what the category is about just from the ID.

 Instead, we could use the category name as part of the URL.
 For example, we can imagine that the URL `/rango/category/python/` would lead us to a list of pages related to Python.
 This is a simple, readable and meaningful URL.
 If we go with this approach, we'll also have to handle categories that have multiple words, like `Other Frameworks`, for example. **Putting spaces in URLs is generally regarded as bad practice** (as we describe below).
 Spaces need to be [*percent-encoded*](https://www.w3schools.com/tags/ref_urlencode.asp).
 For example, the percent-encoded string for `Other Frameworks` would read `Other%20Frameworks`.
-Messy!
+This looks messy and confusing!

 T> ### Clean your URLs
 T> Designing clean and readable URLs is an important aspect of web design.
 See [Wikipedia's article on Clean URLs](http://en.wikipedia.org/wiki/Clean_URL) for more details.